Jon M Muth's version of Stone Soup is a fun folk tale that describes how monks tricked a village into making stone soup and finding happiness.

 Since Stone Soup is a folk tale, there are many different versions of it.
 Choose one or two other versions and let 3rd, 4th, and 5th grade students compare and contrast the different books.

-• This free printable version of the tale Nail Soup has a lot of similarities, but enough differences to make it interesting to compare and contrast.
+- This free printable version of the tale Nail Soup has many similarities but enough differences to make it interesting to compare and contrast.

 Venn Diagrams are always a good way to compare and contrast, but you might also like these other ideas for comparing and contrasting.